jsa-aerial/aerosaite/README.md

 ## Installation

-Now able to use JDK 8 or JDK 11+
+Now able to use JDK 8 or JDK 11+.
+However, only tested with 8 and 11, while 16 is not byte code compatible with pre/post 16 code.
+In general just stick with LTS versions (so 17 probably will work fine as well).

 `java -jar aerial.aerosaite-1.0.0-standalone.jar --install`

 take the defaults, in particular `~/.saite` for application home directory.
-MKL suitable for Neanderthal will be downloaded  as part of the installation.
+[MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html#gs.gy8xm2) suitable for [Neanderthal](https://neanderthal.uncomplicate.org) will be downloaded  as part of the installation.
 It will also set up the paths on Linux and MacOS.
 Windows will get the libraries in the `.saite/Libs` directory, but auto setup is not yet available for Win as I haven't had access to be able to put together a working script for it.

 ## Updating